Ricky Whittle

-Richard George Whittle (born 31 December 1979 or 1981) is a British actor.
+Richard George Whittle (born 31 December 1979) is a British actor.
 Whittle first came to prominence as a model for Reebok in the early 2000s.
 He is known in the United Kingdom for his role as Calvin Valentine in the soap opera Hollyoaks.
 In 2009, he finished second in the BBC reality competition Strictly Come Dancing.
 In 2012, Whittle crossed over to American television when he booked a recurring role on VH-1's Single Ladies, followed by a recurring role on ABC's Mistresses in 2014.
 From 2014 to 2016, Whittle appeared in The CW's post-apocalyptic drama The 100 as Lincoln.
 Whittle starred in the Starz television series American Gods for three seasons.

 Early life and education

-Richard George Whittle was born on 31 December 1981 in Oldham, England, to Harry and Maggie (Goodwin) Whittle.
+Richard George Whittle was born on 31 December 1979 in Oldham, England, to Harry and Maggie (Goodwin) Whittle.
 He is the oldest of three children.
 His mother is from England and his father is from Jamaica.
 His father was in the Royal Air Force so the family moved to a different country every few years.
-However, Whittle was primarily raised in Northern Ireland and revealed that he'd been bullied as a child because he was the only black child in school.
+However, Whittle was primarily raised in Northern Ireland and revealed that he had been bullied as a child because he was the only black child in school.
 At one point, Whittle told his mother he wanted to be white so he could fit in.
 Whittle studied law at Southampton Solent University where he was football team captain.
 In order to pay for text books, he started to model.
 However, Whittle left university just before graduation.